asutherland/taskolio/controller-webserver/README.md

   an object with the following fields.
 The idea is that the bookmarks for a task are not tied to the specific physical button in question, but just to the task.
 In the future, this storage could potentially be stored inside the taskwarrior task itself.
+For that reason, the `TaskManager` is responsible for managing this storage.
-  - lastUseTS: Timestamp of when we last activated the
+  - lastUseTS: Timestamp of when we last activated the task.
+  - color: If a color was explicitly chosen, the (indexed) wrappedColor
   - bookmarks: The set of (banked) bookmarks to use when this task is the current task.